incountry/sdk-java/README.md

 SecretKeyAccessor accessor = () -> sectetsData;
 ```

-2. As a function than dynamically generates secrets
+2. As a function that dynamically generates secrets
 ```java
 SecretKeyAccessor accessor = () -> loadSecretsData();